abuxton/presentations/cote/cote-deckset-presentation.md

 * What comes first?
 * What is the best approach to adoption?
 * What if I tell you there is no single answer?

+---
+#Where do you start?

+---
+# Problems #
+## Do we always have them? ##

+* What problems does configuration management solve?
+* What tools does it configuration management give you to help?
+* What if you don't have any problems right now?

+^Problems
+* Auditing - facter for infrastructure, PuppetDB for auditing estate,  report handlers for code application
+* Reporting - Report handlers
+* monitoriing - console, and report features

+^Tools
+* Tools deployment - Facter, puppet lib,
+* Tooling - Puppet resource
+* Facter
+* command & control - mcollective